 Central funding has not kept pace with rising costs and changing demands.
-The rigorous measures implemented to deal with the financial challenges arising from CSR2010, as outlined in the Commissioner's Value for Money Plan, along with continued prudent financial management have enabled the delivery of the required £44.7m of savings resulting from the CSR2010 cuts in police grants.
+The rigorous measures implemented to deal with the financial challenges arising from CSR 2010, as outlined in the Commissioner's Value for Money Plan, along with continued prudent financial management have enabled the delivery of the required £47.8m of savings resulting from the CSR 2010 cuts in police grants.
 This achievement is a positive endorsement of the Medium Term Finance Strategy.
 This is illustrated in the following table:

-However the austerity programme is set to continue and further revenue savings of £11.7m are forecasted to be required over the next four years on top of which the capital expenditure requirements highlight a further £19.2m shortfall in funding.

-South Wales Police has developed a comprehensive medium term strategy to deliver the savings which protects front line services and this can be seen in the performance chart below.
-The summary includes statistics of operational performance.
+However the austerity programme is set to continue and further revenue savings of £10.9m are forecasted to be required in the period to 2021/22.
+South Wales Police has developed a comprehensive medium term strategy to deliver the savings which protects front line services.

-OPERATIONAL PERFORMANCE
+Operational Performance:

-Recorded Crime
+Recorded crime